rtcharity/resources.eahub.org/content/evaluation_and_strategy/sams-guide-to-recruitment.md

 **Go to student fairs**

 I repeat: Go to student fairs!
 Many universities will hold fairs for students to find out what goes on at that university (Student Activity fairs / Volunteer fairs / Freshers fairs / etc).
 Often there will be a large fair at the start of the academic year, but more specific fairs (like a Charities Fair) can be throughout the year.
 These fairs provide an excellent opportunity for tabling.
 Sometimes you need to be registered as a student group to get to these events, but if you can get to these events go to them!
-See here for advice on tabling.
+See [below](#tabling) for advice on tabling.

 **Talk to people directly - Tabling and leafleting**

 In fact why wait for a student activity fair to start up.
 Just get a table an/or some leaflets and a convenient passing place and get students to sign up to your new society.
-See here for advice on tabling.
+See below for advice on tabling.

 **Class announcements**